What is Delta Lake?

 Not all Delta Lake features are in all versions of Databricks Runtime.
 You can find information about Delta Lake versioning and answers to frequent questions in the following articles:

 Delta Lake API documentation

 For most read and write operations on Delta tables, you can use Spark SQL or Apache Spark DataFrame APIs.

 For Delta Lake-spefic SQL statements, see Delta Lake statements.

 Databricks ensures binary compatibility with Delta Lake APIs in Databricks Runtime.
-To view the Delta Lake API version packaged in each Databricks Runtime version, see the Delta Lake API compatibility matrix.
+To view the Delta Lake API version packaged in each Databricks Runtime version, see the System environment section on the relevant article in the Databricks Runtime release notes.
 Delta Lake APIs exist for Python, Scala, and Java: